MichelePardini/fio_test_cvo/README.md

 Back to our example, to have 250Gb in total we have to change

-> nrfiles=12<br/>
+> nrfiles=10<br/>
 > size=125g<br/>

-You can also decide not to change 'nrfiles'.
-Files with larger size will result in a faster WSS creation.
+You can also decide not to change 'nrfiles', here I changed to 10, each file will be 12.5gb in size, files with larger size will result in a faster WSS creation.
 Don't change 'numjobs'.
 Save the changes and run fio against your 4 volumes to create 250*4=1TBGb of WSS

 The last parameter to change is 'directory' , you can see the default is